Overview

 Help & Support

-If you are experiencing any signs and symptoms associated with schizophrenia it is important that you see your health professional.
+If you are experiencing any signs and symptoms associated with schizophrenia you might want to visit your health professional.
 A GP can complete a mental health treatment plan with you and link you with other health professionals if necessary.

 If a loved one is experiencing symptoms associated with schizophrenia, it’s important to speak to a GP, psychiatrist or other trusted health professional.